AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-10-0.md

 ## Review

-- When a reviewer or initiator completes or updates a task without entering final comments in the **Complete Task** dialog, the notification email sent to them displays the most recent comment from the previous given comments.
+- When a reviewer completes a review task or initiator updates review task without entering comments, the notification email sent displays the most recent previous comment.
 (GUIDES-33590)